gnyrfta/gameboy/README.md

 Complex is an arduino library for Complex math.
 In DEV_Config the baud rate is set to 115200 bit/second, so the serial monitor needs to be set to the same.

+## Todo

+### Menu and fractal program
+- Make cursor faster.
+- Blank screen and delay for a second or so before launching fractal program, so the menu doesn't look like its 'eaten' from below.
+- Figure out why only the contours of the set are showing - why is the inside of the figure black instead of max colour?
+- Implement cursor in fractal program, so that you can escape the program.
+- Add more colours to the fractal program.

+### After that
+- Implement Filips 'Asteroids' game as a second item on the menu.

+### Whenever someone is inspired
+- Build (3D-print?) a holder for the screen.